matbishop/Public/nim/README.md

 # Nim
-*by Matthew Bishop*

 Requirements: [https://cs50.harvard.edu/ai/2020/projects/4/nim/](https://cs50.harvard.edu/ai/2020/projects/4/nim/)

-The project requires the implementation of an AI opponent in the game of [Nim](https://en.wikipedia.org/wiki/Nim).
+> The project implements an AI opponent in the game of [Nim](https://en.wikipedia.org/wiki/Nim).
 This is done with reinforcement learning, specifically Q-learning.

-The AI plays against itself repeatedly and learns from experience.
+The AI plays against itself repeatedly, learning from experience.
 A reward value is calculated for every `(state, action)` pair, which signifies a specific state of the game and action that can be taken in that state.

+## Logic

 The formula for Q-learning is as follows: